ShuttleworthFoundation/shuttleworth-foundation-shades-of-green/book/text/50-02-appendix-application-form.md

 10. Who are your current or potential key partners?

-11. Do you intend to implement the idea as a for profit or not for profit initiative?
+11. Do you intend to implement the idea as a for-profit or not-for-profit initiative?

     □ For profit\\
     □ Not for profit\\
     □ Haven’t thought about it…

 12. Where will you be based during the fellowship?\\
-*Base country, Base city*
+*Base country, base city*

 13. Where will you implement your idea?